hzi-bifo/SDplots/Software/README.md

 4. **Example**

-Say your input data is located in */home/johndoe/sdplots/HA_cds.fa* and the root sequence of your data is supposed to be *A/California/05/2009*.
+Say your input data is located in *C:\users\johndoe\Documents\sdplots\HA_cds.fa* and the root sequence of your data is supposed to be *A/California/05/2009*.
 You want to set the output name to *test_run* and you want sampling to be enabled at 50 samples per season.
 You would then run

-	> 	$docker run -v C:\users\johndoe\Documents\sdplots:\app\sdplots tklingenbifolab/sdplots:beta -i HA -o test -r "A/California/05/2009" -g true -s 50
+	$docker run -v C:\users\johndoe\Documents\sdplots:\app\sdplots tklingenbifolab/sdplots:beta -i HA -o test -r "A/California/05/2009" -g true -s 50

 5. **Stopping the Pipeline**

 If you want to terminate the pipeline, you have two options:
-1. Close the terminal in which the pipeline is running.
+1. Close the terminal in which the pipeline is running (and ignore warnings that might pop up).
 2. More elegant: Open a second terminal as admin, run `$docker ps` and copy the container ID of the execution that you want to stop.
 Then run `$docker stop [CONTAINER ID]`.
 It may take a few seconds befor the container terminates.
 ---
 ## SD Plots on Mac
-To be completed soon.
+### 1) Requirements

+The software image runs on Docker.
+Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications.
+It's available for OS X El Capitan 10.11 and newer macOS releases.

+1. **Install Docker**, if it is not already installed on your machine.
+Docker is available under [DockerStore (Community Edition)](https://store.docker.com/search?type=edition&offering=community "Docker Store") (the free community edition is sufficient).
+Please follow the instructions on the respective download page.

+### 2) Input Data
+1. **Create a folder called *sdplots*,** or, if you've run the pipeline before, you can re-use the old *sdplots*-folder.
+It does not matter where this folder is located on your machine, but it must be named *sdplots*.
+2. **Copy the file containing all sequences you want to analyze into the *sdplots* folder.** It must be named *[PREFIX]_cds.fa* where *[PREFIX]* can be any character sequence.
+If you want to provide the amino acid sequences along with the nucleotide sequences, also create a second file called *[PREFIX]_aa.fa* and place it in the *sdplots*-folder as well.
+The prefix must be the same!
+> Please note that sequences without a full date (formatted as either yyyy-mm-dd or yyyy/mm/dd) will be ignored.
+> Identifiers in the cds file must match the identifiers for the respective aa-sequence in the aa file.
+> For a reference file of how [PREFIX]_cds.fa should look like, please refer to [this file](https://github.com/hzi-bifo/SDplots/blob/master/Docker/data_cds.fa "data_cds.fa").

+### 3) Running the Pipeline
+1. You need to **share the folder** that contains the *sdplots*-folder in the Docker Settings (see [File Sharing](https://docs.docker.com/docker-for-mac/#file-sharing "Docker for Mac")).
+It's sufficient if you do this once the first time you use the pipeline.
+2. To run the SD plot pipeline, **open a command-line terminal and insert**:

+		$sudo docker run -v [Complete/path/to/your/local/folder/]sdplots:/app/sdplots tklingenbifolab/sdplots:beta -i [PREFIX] -o [OUTPUT NAME] -r [ROOT SEQUENCE] [OTHER OPTIONS (see CMD Config below)]

+3. To **customize your pipeline-deployment**, you can append the following to the run-command:
+>

+	-i, --i   : name of input files, must be set
+	-o, --o   : name of output folder, must be set
+	-r, --r   : isolate name of root sequence, must be set -l, --l   : translate cds to aa (true or false), default: true -g, --g   : sample sequences (true or false), default: false -s, --s   : sample size (sequences per season, should be larger than 10 and smaller than the maximum number of sequences in a season), default: 300
+	-ha, --ha : analyze ha and adjust numbering (true or false), default: true -n, --n   : numbering, number of amino acids in the signal peptide (dependent on subtype, e.g. 17 for pH1N1 and 16 for H3N2), default: 17
+	-w, --w   : plot width in inches, default: 12
+	-p, --p   : format of plot (pdf or png), default:"pdf" -f, --f   : show only significant results (true or false), default: true -h        : show help (shows this list)

+4. **Example**

+Say your input data is located in */Users/johndoe/Documents/sdplots/HA_cds.fa* and the root sequence of your data is supposed to be *A/California/05/2009*.
+You want to set the output name to *test_run* and you want sampling to be enabled at 50 samples per season.
+You would then run

+	$docker run -v /Users/johndoe/Documents/sdplots:/app/sdplots tklingenbifolab/sdplots:beta -i HA -o test -r "A/California/05/2009" -g true -s 50

+5. **Stopping the Pipeline**

+If you want to terminate the pipeline, you have two options:
+1. Close the terminal in which the pipeline is running (and ignore warnings that might pop up).
+2. More elegant: Open a second terminal as admin, run `$docker ps` and copy the container ID of the execution that you want to stop.
+Then run `$docker stop [CONTAINER ID]`.
+It may take a few seconds befor the container terminates.
 ---
 ## Output Files